felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 shape of a usable artifact;

-- AWS CodePipeline is the CI/CD framework that links the other two services together (as well as others) through executable Stages;
+- AWS CodePipeline is the CI/CD framework that links the other two services together (as well as others) through executable stages;

 - AWS S3 to keep any artifacts that result out of a successful Build Stage, for later use and posterity.